jdmanalyst/Resume-/README.md

 ## 📄 Overview

 This resume outlines the academic background, certifications, and technical skills of **Joe Dennis U. Mauricio**, an aspiring cybersecurity professional.
-It is intended for internship and entry-level roles in cybersecurity, IT, and networking.
+It is intended for entry-level roles in cybersecurity, IT, and networking.

 ## 🎯 Career Objective